Welcome to Year 1!

 In year one we are courageous, kind, caring, patient and amazing!

-Our teacher is Miss Turner and our teaching assistant is Mrs Cheesbrough.
+Our teacher is Miss Turner and our teaching assistants are Mrs Cheesbrough and Mrs Groves.

 We are so excited to share lots of interesting information and amazing photos about what we have been learning in Year One.
 Please scroll down to look at our latest photos and information.

-Our Gospel Values this half term are: Faith-filled and Hopeful
+Our Gospel Values this half term are: Eloquent and Truthful

 Book change day is a Thursday: your child will bring home one or two new books which will be changed on a weekly basis.
 Please re-read these books to support your child with building up their fluency and confidence in word reading.
 If you would like further support with strategies for supporting your child’s reading at home then please do come and see me, I am more than happy to help.